UrhoKarila/Eachine-E011/README.md

 Note: right click the downloaded file and select "run as administrator", or there may not be enough folder access rights.

-### Download and install the "St-link Utility" from https://www.st.com/en/development-tools/stsw-link004.html
+### Download and install the "ST-Link Utility" from https://www.st.com/en/development-tools/stsw-link004.html
-This will also install drivers for the st-link, and is used to upload the precompiled firmware to the board.
+This will also install drivers for the ST-Link, and is used to upload the precompiled firmware to the board.

 The download link is near the bottom of the page, and looks like this: